civo/kubernetes-marketplace/README.md

     value: "CIVO:ALPHANUMERIC(10)"
 ```

-Another way of customising applications is to provide plans which will be injected in the same way as the values above, but the UI will provide a choice for which plan to install.
+Another way of customizing applications is to provide plans which will be injected in the same way as the values above, but the UI will provide a choice for which plan to install.
 These are specified in the `manifest.yaml` like this:

 ```
 plans: